thingsboard/thingsboard.github.io/docs/paas/user-guide/ui/devices.md

         title: 'Enter the name of the device group and click "Add";'
     2:
         image: /images/user-guide/entity-groups/create-entity-group-3-pe.png
-        title: 'The new device group is created.'
+        title: 'Your device group has been added.'

 device-details:
     0: